 The 10 Weirdest Nike Air Max Ever

 Whoop Whoop!
-We’re counting the days until Air Max Day 2017 and want to provide you some classic Nike Air Max content int this week.
+30 years of Air Max and still there’s no visible end.
 As today is Wednesday, it’s time for a classic “Weird Wednesday” feature.
 Nike Air Max is one of the most influential footwear technologies of the past 30 years and thousands of great sneakers have been released.
 But there’s also the “dark side” with lots of weird sneakers.
 So today is all about the special, the unusual and weird Air Max silhouettes that have released over the last decades

 Remember: We don’t wanna hurt anybody’s feelings, so just relax and have a laugh, even if we mentioned one of your favorite silhouettes!